python-poetry/poetry/docs/configuration.md

 When set, this configuration allows users to disallow the use of binary distribution format for all, none or specific packages.

+If both `installer.no-binary` and `installer.only-binary` configurations match a package, `installer.no-binary` takes precedence.

 | Configuration          | Description                                                |
 |------------------------|------------------------------------------------------------|
 | `:all:` or `true`      | Disallow binary distributions for all packages.            |